 For example, even if you didn’t even get any listing appointments but stuck to your cold calling schedule all week, reward yourself with a treat for the hustle and the learning that that hustle produced.
 It doesn’t have to be extravagant to produce results.
 An ice cream cone, a walk on the beach, a night out with friends can all be powerful rewards if you are rewarding behavior that encourages a growth mindset.

-Bring It All Together: Find Your Why & Cultivate a Growth Mindset to Succeed in 2021
+Bring It All Together: Find Your Why & Cultivate a Growth Mindset to Succeed

 By now, you should be sold on growth strategy and eagerly thinking of ways to implement it into your daily routine.
 If you’re not, you need to do more research.
 Buy Carol Dweck’s book, or check out a few more articles on growth mindset from Real Estate coaching team Tim and Julie Harris, The Atlantic, or the Harvard Business Review.
 Better yet, set aside an hour or so to watch Carol Dweck’s excellent talk at the Google Campus below.

 If you’re ready to start applying growth mindset, here are a few ways you might use it to close more deals: